samircury/CMSSW-benchmarks/README.md

 CMSSW-benchmarks
 ================

+Please mind that I had to spend very little time on this.
+Still it works.
+If you think of improvements please send pull requests or issues.

-Ok, still not perfect, could only spend very little time on this.
-But to make this work you only need :
+To make this work you need :

 ```
 [root@compute-opteron-11 bm]# wget --no-check-certificate https://github.com/samircury/CMSSW-benchmarks/archive/master.zip